 Then in 1984, ten years after my grandfather died, something happened quite by accident.
 When interviewing Mary Two-Axe Earley, the Mohawk women’s rights advocate in Kahnawake, near Montreal, I asked all the questions CBC Radio wanted me to put to her.
 Then I turned off the tape-recorder and asked her a last question – one just for me.

-“Mary, I have always wondered about my grandfather and the way a medicine man saved his life in Appleton, Wisconsin using plants from the forest.”
+“Mary, I have always wondered about my grandfather and the way a medicine man saved his life in Appleton, Wisconsin using the roots of plants from the forest.”

 She asked me to tell her everything I remembered.

+Her eyes lit up.
 Then, to my astonishment, she said, “George, I am half-Oneida.
-My mother was an Oneida nurse who died during the Spanish Influenza epidemic.
-It is clear the medicine man you refer to, in those years, in that part of Wisconsin, was my grandfather.
+My mother was Juliette Smith Two-Axe, an Oneida nurse who died during the Spanish Influenza epidemic.
+It is clear the medicine man you refer to, in those years, in that part of Wisconsin, was my grandfather, Jacob Smith.
 The Oneida reservation is about 12 miles from Appleton.
 Grandfather took me many times into the forest, to show me medicinal plants.
 What you say conforms exactly to what he showed me in his medical practice.
 My Mohawk father and grandfather were also medicine men.”

 « Il y a longtemps », dit Vieille Marie aux yeux ardents,